stefanobinotto/Reinforcement-Learning-course/README.md

-# Reinforcement Learning course homeworks
+# Reinforcement Learning course labs and homeworks
 This repo contains my submitted labs and the 2 final evaluated homeworks for the Reinforcement Learning course at UniPD - DEI 2022/23.

 ## Lab 1 - The 10 Armed Testbed